 See Gullfoss Waterfall, Thingvellir National Park and an spouting Geysir at Geysir geothermal area.
 Add a spine-tingling snowmobile ride on Langjökull Glacier… and a magical Northern Lights tour!

 This tour is a blend of our sensational Golden Circle and snowmobile and Magical Aurora tours for a winning combination.
 See the stunning Golden Circle attractions, add an adrenaline-raising snowmobile ride on Langjökull Glacier and hunt for the jewel-bright colors of the Northern Lights for the best winter in Iceland experience ever!
+Your guide will also take free photographs of you so you can keep the memory alive!

 September - April